workyer/NCIL-Working-Website/index.md

 title: Home
 ---

-# The NeuroCognitive Imaging Lab researches neuroplasticity and language to improve quality of life through better diagnosis, treatment, and language learning.
+# The NeuroCognitive Imaging Lab

 The NeuroCognitive Imaging Lab at Dalhousie University is devoted to improving quality of life through brain research.
 The ultimate goal of the lab is to help people live healthier, happier, and more productive lives.
 To this end, our activities follow a cycle including basic research, active participation in clinical settings, clinical research, and knowledge translation and commercialization.